wnordmann/sdk/src/components/LayerListDetail.md

 Download layer from Map

-Function can be disable with *showDownload* Prop, default to false
+Function can be disabled with *showDownload* Prop, defaults to false
 ```xml
 <LayerList showDownload={true} map={map} />
 ```